Developer Getting Started Guide¶

 inmanta project install

-Set project sources#
+Set project sources¶

-When starting a new project, the next step is to set the sources of your project so that it knows where to get its required modules from.
+When starting a new project, the next step is to add the pip index where your modules and dependencies are hosted to

-code project.yml
+project.yml

 pip: